Your Telstra phone service is being permanently switched off.

 TCO365 and Telstra Business SIP: Also Retiring

-Telstra Business SIP -- Telstra's enterprise SIP trunking product -- is also at end-of-life.
+Telstra Business SIP, Telstra's enterprise SIP trunking product, is also at end-of-life.
 The specific retirement timeline has been communicated directly to affected customers, but new services are no longer being sold.
-Businesses on Telstra Business SIP connecting to an on-premise PBX should plan to move to an independent SIP trunk provider when their existing service is retired.
+Businesses on Telstra Business SIP connecting to an on-premise PBX should plan to move to an independent phone line provider when their existing service is retired.

 Telstra is effectively exiting the bundled SMB voice and office communications market.
 DOT (Aug 2027), TCO365 (Aug-Nov 2026), and Business SIP (end-of-life) represent the closure of Telstra's direct-to-SMB phone system products.
 What remains is Telstra Business Phone System (a rebranded cloud PBX) and Telstra's underlying network, which other providers use to deliver services.
 You are not required to replace a Telstra product with another Telstra product.